-Very sweet tasting, this golden-yellow beet dates back to the 1820′s or before.
-A beautiful garden beet that won’t bleed like red beets.
+Sweet tasting!
+This heirloom variety dates back to the 1820’s or before.
+Golden beets are a beautiful garden variety that won’t bleed like red types.
 The greens are also very tasty.
 (50 days)

 Each packet contains approximately 250 seeds.

 Sow successive crops all season long, starting 2 to 4 weeks before last frost in spring, and continuing until a month before first frost in fall.
 (Sowings in intense mid-summer heat may not germinate as well.)
 Sow where the plants are to grow, 1/2 inch deep, 4 to 6 inches apart, in full sun on a neutral (non-acid) soil.

 Most “seeds” are really capsules containing multiple seeds, so thinning to single plants is necessary.
 If thinned gradually, the thinnings can be enjoyed as greens.
 Keep soil evenly moist.
 When mature, harvest and store in the refrigerator or root cellar.